IBM/nodejs-idb-pconnector/README.md

-# **idb-pconnector - Promise based DB2 Connector for IBM i** <!-- omit in toc -->
+# **idb-pconnector - Promise-based DB2 Connector for IBM i** <!-- omit in toc -->

 **Project Status**: (production ready as a "technology preview")

-**Objective**: provide a promise based database connector for DB2 on IBM i.
+**Objective**: provide a promise-based database connector for DB2 on IBM i.

-This project is a promise based wrapper over the [`idb-connector`](https://bitbucket.org/litmis/nodejs-idb-connector) project.
+This project is a promise-based wrapper over the [`idb-connector`](https://github.com/IBM/nodejs-idb-connector) project that enables the use of modern JavaScript's [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) syntax.

 Connection Pooling is supported by using the `DBPool` class.

-The `DBPool` class includes integrated aggregates (runSql and prepareExecute),
+The `DBPool` class includes integrated aggregates (runSql and prepareExecute) to simplify your code.

-which make it easier to directly execute a query or prepare, bind, and execute.

 # **Table of Contents** <!-- omit in toc -->
 - [**Install**](#install)